JetBrains/Qodana/topics/cloud-user-roles.md

 <link-summary>Organization roles are the sets of permissions that can be assigned to users on an organization level.</link-summary>

 Organization roles are the sets of permissions that can be assigned to users on an [organization](cloud-organizations.topic) level.
-To learn more about how to invite members to a Qodana Cloud organization, see the
+To learn more about how to invite members to a %cloud% organization, see the [](cloud-organizations.topic#cloud-organizations-invitation) section.
-[](cloud-organizations.topic#cloud-organizations-invitation) section.

 These roles are required for all organization members.